Pritchard

 Miller

-Before he could get too settled, John heard that there was a need for well diggers in Missouri, he traveled there and met his next bride, MARY MALISSA MILLER, of Cooper county, Missouri.
+Before he could get too settled, John heard that there was a need for well diggers in Missouri.
+Needing money to improve his new property, John traveled there and met his next bride, MARY MALISSA MILLER, of Cooper county, Missouri.
 He was almost double her age, as she was 21 years old—19 fewer than John.
-Despite the age difference, they married on 3 Oct 1872, then traveled back to the Pritchard homestead in Illinois by oxen team, then lived in a small log cabin at the north end of his property.
+Despite the age difference, they married on 3 Oct 1872, then traveled back to the Pritchard homestead in Illinois by oxen team, and lived in a small log cabin at the north end of his property.

 In 1876, the Vermillion river overflowed, flooding the cabin and stable.
 Family legend has it that John climbed into a wooden washtub and paddled around the farm, until finding a high spot of land near the original bank of the river at the southeast corner of the farm.
 He drove a stake into the ground there and built a four bedroom home on that spot.
 (His daughter, Margaret Pritchard-Sims, was still living in that house when she was interviewed ninety years later in 1966.
 She and her husband, Thomas Burr Sims, purchased the farm after John's death in 1914.)